simen64/Simple-discord-RAT/README.md

 I will not be maintaining this project any further, it was a proof of concept.
 And the developing process was not really fun at all.

 ## Dependencies
-- Python with required libraries (see Getting started)
+- Python 3 or higher  with required libraries (see Getting started)
 - Linux or Windows (This was originally made for linux, but i have tried getting functionality over to Windows so expect some bugs)

 ## Getting started